rajanshah23/IncorpoFlow/README.md

 With Docker, you don’t need to install Node.js or PostgreSQL on your host – everything runs in isolated containers.

 Environment Files Explained
-We use two separate .env files to keep concerns separat
+We use two separate .env files to keep concerns separate

 | file          |     Location   |                           Purpose                                 |         Uses When               |
 |---------------|----------------|-------------------------------------------------------------------|---------------------------------|